Conclusion: The Path Forward

 The work ahead is straightforward even if it isn’t easy.
 You’ll need to update your policies so they reflect how work actually happens, not how someone imagined it would happen a decade ago.
 And you’ll need to do this on an annual cadence rather than as a one-time upgrade project.
 This helps you adapt as regulations change, threats grow, and higher education best practices evolve each year.

 The institutions that do this well treat governance as maintenance.
-Each year’s roadmap gets built from the previous year’s inspection, and deferred items are evaluated fresh each cycle.
+Each year’s roadmap gets built from the previous year’s Inspection, and deferred items are evaluated fresh each cycle.
 This helps you balance effort against risk without letting the backlog paralyze you.

 Your Governance Debt doesn’t disappear overnight, but it stops compounding.
 Start a recurring improvement cycle.
 Your first roadmap won’t be perfect.
 That’s fine.
-Each year, your assessment and planning process will improve and your Governance Debt will shrink.
+Each year, your Inspection and planning process will improve and your Governance Debt will shrink.

 Where to go from here